actualbudget/docs/docs/experimental/goal-templates.md

 If you hover over the balance value in a templated category, a tooltip will appear with info on the status us that category with respect to its template.

 # ADD Picture here

+### Multiple Template Lines

+You can add multiple `#template` lines for a single category note.
+Each line will be added together.

+For example:

+**Streaming Services: 42.97**

+    Netflix
+    #template 24.99
+    Disney Plus
+    #template 9.99
+    Amazon Prime
+    #template 7.99

+**100 every month and an additional 10 every fortnight**

+    #template 10 repeat every 2 weeks starting 2025-01-04
+    #template 100

+### Template Priorities

+Templates can be given a priority flag to change the order that the templates get applied to your budget.
+Set a priority by adding `-X` to the `#template` flag.
+EX `#template-4` will be priority level 4.
+Any template with a priority other than 0 will not apply more funds than are available.

+#### Notes

+- Lower priority values get run first.
+EX 0 is run first, then 1, then 2, etc.
+- A `#template` with no priority flag defaults to priority 0 and is the same as a standard template.
+- Negative priorities are not allowed and will result in the template being skipped.
+- Template application order is based on the database order, not the view order.
+To guarantee a specific fill order use separate priorities for each category.
+- If you have multiple `schedule` or `by` template lines in a single category, they will be forced to match the same priority level as the line run first.
+- It is recommended to use the "overwrite with budget template" option when applying templates if you use priorities.

+    - **Expected budgeted amount is 200**
+    **Expected maximum category balance is 200**

+        #template 300
+        #template-1 150 up to 200

+    - **Expected budgeted amount is 450**
+    **No maximum category balance exists**

+        #template 150 up to 500
+        #template-1 300

+### Notes on all templates

+- Don't add a currency symbol to your template amounts.
+- Number formats that use comma for the decimal separator are not supported (e.g., 123,45).
+You must use 123.45.
+- Thousands separators are not supported (e.g., 1,234).
+You must use 1234.
+- By default templates do not consider available funds when being applied.
+Use template priorities to not budget more than is available.

 ## Available Templates